Art auction: Early days

 Before the introduction of regular auctions the practice was, as in the case of the famous collection formed by Charles I, to price each object and invite purchasers, just as in other departments of commerce.
 But this was a slow process, especially in the case of pictures, and lacked the incentive of excitement.
-The first really important art collection to come under the hammer was that of Edward, Earl of Oxford, dispersed by Cock, under the Piazza, Covent Garden, on 8 March 1742 and the five following days, six more days being required by the coins.
+The first really important art collection to come under the hammer was that of Edward, Earl of Oxford, dispersed by Christopher Cock, under the Piazza, Covent Garden, on 8 March 1742 and the five following days, six more days being required by the coins.
 Nearly all the leading men of the day, including Horace Walpole, attended or were represented at this sale, and the prices varied from five shillings for an anonymous bishop's "head" to 165 guineas (gns.) for van Dyck's group of Sir Kenelm Digby, lady, and son.

 Auction Room, Christie's, circa 1808.

 The next great dispersal was Dr Richard Mead's extensive collection, of which the pictures, coins and engraved gems, &c., were sold by Abraham Langford in February and March 1754, the sale realizing a total that was unprecedented up to that time.
 The thirty-eight days' sale (1786) of the Duchess of Portland's collection is noteworthy for including the Portland vase, now in the British Museum.
 High prices did not become general until the Calonne, John Trumbull (both 1795) and Bryan (1798) sales.